test-and-code-frank/playwright-typescript-playground/README.md

 A personal playground for exploring and experimenting with Playwright using TypeScript.
 This project serves two main purposes:

-🚀 To play around with Playwright features and best practices.
+- To play around with Playwright features and best practices.

-🧠 To showcase my understanding and practical knowledge of writing scalable and maintainable test automation using Playwright and TypeScript.
+- To showcase my understanding and practical knowledge of writing scalable and maintainable test automation using Playwright and TypeScript.

 ---

-## 🚀 Features

-- 🧪 **Data-Driven Testing**
-  - The framework supports parameterized testing

-- 📌 **Assertions**
-  - Validates test outcomes with clear and informative assertion messages.
+## 💡 Experiment Highlights

+- ### Page Object Model (POM)
+  Using the Page Object Model pattern to encapsulate UI interactions and selectors for maintainability and readability.

+  ✅ Each page/component has its own class in the /pages/ directory

+  ✅ Constructor receives the `Page` object

+  ✅ Methods expose common actions and assertions

+- ### Data-Driven Testing
+  Exploring different approaches to run the same test logic against multiple sets of input data.

+  ✅ Using Arrays + test.describe()

+  ✅ Using CSV files as data sources.
+Used fs and csv-parse to read and parse test data

+  🚧 Using Excel files as data sources

+  > Attempted with exceljs, Issue: its async API didn’t play well with Playwright’s test declaration flow
+  > Only one test would execute instead of iterating through all rows.
+  > xlsx also has vulnerabilities.

+- ### Assertions with Playwright
+  Using Playwright Test Assertions to validate UI and behavior:

+  ✅`expect(actualMessage).toBe(expectedMessage);` – Validating strings

+  ✅`expect(items.length).toBe(0)` – Validating item length

+  ☐ `expect(locator).` - Validating locator properties.

-- 📸 **Screenshot on Failure**
+- ### Screenshot on Failure
-  - Capture screenshots automatically when a test fails (useful for debugging UI failures).
+  Playwright automatically captures screenshots when a test fails (when configured).
+This helps with debugging visual or timing issues.

-- 📄 **Page Object Model (POM)**
-  - Encapsulates page-specific actions and locators in dedicated classes for maintainability.

-- 📊 **Test Reporting**
+  ✅ Enabled via Playwright config: `screenshot: 'only-on-failure'`

+- ### Test Reporting
+  Experimenting with different reporting tools and formats to track test results effectively.

+  ✅ Built-in HTML Reporter (Playwright)

-- ⚙️ Configuration with YAML
+- ### Configuration with YAML
-  - This framework supports externalizing environment-specific variables using a YAML configuration file
-  - Easier configuration for headless mode through `webdriver_visible: False` in the YAML
+  Experimenting with managing test data and dynamic config using .yaml files.

+  ✅ Use Cases - Environment-specific settings (e.g., base URLs, credentials)

 ---